shreenidhi11/Web-services-/README.md

-# Web-services-
+# Web-services and Service-Oriented Computing
-Contains projects related to backend developments and big data
+Contains projects related to backend development and big data